nickolanack/node-portscan-util/README.md

 # node-portscan-util
-simple command line tool to scan a range of ports, to verify http connectivity
+simple command line tool to scan a range of ports internally, to verify http connectivity. this is not intended to scan ports on remote servers

 useage: